SublimeText/UnitTesting/README.md

 ### Circle CI

-To enable Circle CI Linux and macOS builds, copy the file [.circleci/config.yml](https://github.com/randy3k/UnitTesting-example/blob/master/.circleci/config.yml) to your repository.
+To enable Circle CI builds, copy the file [.circleci/config.yml](https://github.com/randy3k/UnitTesting-example/blob/master/.circleci/config.yml) to your repository.
 Log in to [Circle CI](https://circleci.com) and add a new project.

-Circle CI doesn't offer free macOS plan by default, but you could contact them for access if your package is open sourced:
+Circle CI doesn't offer free macOS plan at the moment, but you could contact them for access if your package is open sourced:

 > We also offer the Seed plan for macOS open-source projects.
 Contact us at billing@circleci.com for access.
 If you are building a bigger open-source project and need more resources, let us know how we can help you!